Kiwisuki/Kiwisuki/README.md

 ### Hi there 👋

-🥝 I am aspiring Data Scientist with extra interests in Economics and Real Estate
+🥝 I am Junior Data Scientist at Surfshark with extra interests in Economics and Real Estate

 💼 These are my finished Portfolio Projects: